enricocavalli/enricocavalli.github.io/content/writeups/Book Store/Book Store writeup.md

 ![[Screenshot 2024-04-05 alle 09.19.55.png]]

-With this edit functionality we have a classic XXE vulnerability (that can give us /etc/hosts) and a SSRF in the coverImageUrl
+With this edit functionality we have a classic XXE vulnerability (that can give us /etc/hosts) and a SSRF in the `coverImageUrl` parameter.

-With the coverImageUrl set to `http://api/swagger.json` we discover endpoints like
+By looking at `/etc/hosts` with the XXE vulnerability we discover an api host.
+We can do some recon there and we discover (using the SSRF)  the `http://api/swagger.json`.
+A careful study of the api functionality highlights the following endpoint.

 ```
 /categories/2d340d76-cc36-4554-9d40-577e164603dd/books/7/submit-ticket-request-for-review
 ```

-So our idea is:
+So maybe we can edit a book and trigger some bot action if we submit that book for review.

+The plot now is:

-1. edit book id 7 with a XSS parameter
+1. edit book id 7 inserting a XSS parameter:

 ```xml
 <book>